What is an ECU?

 Vehicles have effectively become mobile supercomputers, especially true of connected autonomous vehicles (CAV), a.k.a the self-driving car or robocar.
-Where powerful computers drive the car after a analysing the signals from radar, cameras and other sensors.
+In these robocars powerful computers do the driving, after analysing the signals from radar, cameras and other sensors.
 The robocars are the most complex of the vehicles on the road, however, the advances in technology will continue and therefore this complexity will increase.

 Picture derived from a Public Domain Wikimedia Commons image by .kkursor